Alfred Apps

-William Alfred Apps (born 1957) is a Canadian lawyer, businessman and prominent political activist who served as the national president of the Liberal Party of Canada and as vice president of the Ontario Liberal Party.
+William Alfred Apps (born 1957) is a Canadian lawyer, businessman and prominent political activist who served as the national President of the Liberal Party of Canada and as Executive Vice President of the Ontario Liberal Party.
 Apps is associated with a number of philanthropic and charitable causes and is currently based in Toronto.

 Education and personal life

 Alfred Apps was born in Brantford, Ontario, in 1957, the son of Arthur Carlyle Apps (1933–2022) and Margaret Imogene (Gracey) Apps (1932–2005), the eldest of seven children.
 He spent his formative years in Woodstock, Ontario and attended high school at Woodstock Collegiate Institute.
 Apps served as Prime Minister of his high school students' council in 1974–75.

-While completing his undergraduate studies at Huron Collage at the University of Western Ontario (now Huron University Collage at the Western University), he served as president of both the students' councils of the college in 1978-79 and the university in 1979-80.
+While completing his undergraduate studies at Huron College at the University of Western Ontario (now Huron University College at the Western University), he served as president of both Huron Students' Council in 1978-79 and the Western University Students' Council in 1979-80.
 He obtained his undergraduate degree in philosophy and economics in 1979.
 He was the recipient of the 2017 Alumni Award of Distinction from Huron University College.
 In 2019, Apps made a substantial donation to Huron for the restoration a historical building and turning it into Huron's international student hub.
 The building was formally named the Apps International House.

 He graduated from the University of Toronto law school in 1984 and was called to the Ontario bar in 1987.

-Apps was first married to Teri Kirk, a prominent corporate lawyer and later founder of the the Funding Portal, with whom he had a daughter.
+Apps was first married to Teri Kirk, a prominent corporate lawyer, founder of the Funding Portal and published author, with whom he had a daughter.
 He was later married to author Danielle French, the podcaster who hosted Netflix's Taste of the Country, with whom he had four daughters, including Olivia Apps, captain of the Canadian Olympic Women's Rugby Team and Paris 2024 Olympic silver medalist.
+She was also a member of the Canadian Women's Rugby Team when it finished second at the 2025 Women's Rugby World Cup and is currently playing professionally for the Saracens F.C. in the UK's Premiership Women's Rugby League, where, in her debut year, she was recognized as the League's Player of the Season.